Alfred Russel Wallace: Early evolutionary thinking

+Sarawak Law Paper

+For sometime Wallace had been compiling notes for an argument against the concept of new species being introduced through progressive creationism found in Charles Lyell's Principles of Geology.
+This was Lyell's rebuttal to transmutational ideas.
+When Wallace read an 1854 paper written by Edward Forbes that proposed an even more quasi-mystical form of progressive creationism he decided to write a response.
 In February 1855, while working in Sarawak on the island of Borneo, Wallace wrote "On the Law which has Regulated the Introduction of New Species".
 The paper was published in the Annals and Magazine of Natural History in September 1855.
 In this paper, he discussed observations of the geographic and geologic distribution of both living and fossil species, a field that became biogeography.
-His conclusion that "Every species has come into existence coincident both in space and time with a closely allied species" has come to be known as the "Sarawak Law", answering his own question in his paper on the monkeys of the Amazon basin.
-Although it does not mention possible mechanisms for evolution, this paper foreshadowed the momentous paper he would write three years later.
+His observation (his notebook shows it was inspired by Pictet's Palaeontology) that "Every species has come into existence coincident both in space and time with a closely allied species" has come to be known as the "Sarawak Law", answering his own question in his paper on the monkeys of the Amazon basin.
+Although it does not mention possible mechanisms for evolution or even explicitly discuss transmutation, it did say that each new species was a small variation on an already existing species and that this process resulted in a branching tree of relationships between species that should be the basis of taxonomic classification.
+This paper foreshadowed the momentous paper he would write three years later.

 The paper challenged Lyell's belief that species were immutable.
 Although Darwin had written to him in 1842 expressing support for transmutation, Lyell had continued to be strongly opposed to the idea.
 Around the start of 1856, he told Darwin about Wallace's paper, as did Edward Blyth who thought it "Good!
 Upon the whole! ...
 Wallace has, I think put the matter well; and according to his theory the various domestic races of animals have been fairly developed into species."
 Despite this hint, Darwin mistook Wallace's conclusion for the progressive creationism of the time, writing that it was "nothing very new ...
 Uses my simile of tree [but] it seems all creation with him."
 Lyell was more impressed, and opened a notebook on species in which he grappled with the consequences, particularly for human ancestry.
 Darwin had already shown his theory to their mutual friend Joseph Hooker and now, for the first time spelt out the full details of natural selection to Lyell.
 Although Lyell could not agree, he urged Darwin to publish to establish priority.
 Darwin demurred at first, but began writing up a species sketch of his continuing work in May 1856.